DataBiosphere/data-browser/explorer/e2e/testReadme.md

     - Runs on all tabs
     - `anvil-urls.spec.ts`
   - Check that selecting a different tab changes the current url and that each tab has the correct data headers
-    - Runs from "Datasets" to "Activities", "Activities" to "Datasets", "Datasets" to "Files", "Datasets" to "Donors", "Datasets" to "Biosamples"
+    - Runs from "Datasets" to "Activities", "Activities" to "Datasets", "Datasets" to "Files", "Datasets" to "Donors", "Datasets" to "BioSamples"
     - `anvil-tabs-buttons.spec.ts`
   - All tests rely on correct lists of tabs, columns, and filters in `anvil-tabs.ts`